erimcg/TIS/docs/LDV-Settings.md

 ![LDV Preprocessing Options](images/fig23_ldv_preprocessing_options.png)
 Figure 23

+### Preprocessing Settings

-The `LDV Preprocessing Options` allow the user to alter the original LDV signals prior to computing feature sets for each subject.
+The LDV `Preprocessing Options` allow the user to alter the original LDV signals prior to computing feature sets for each subject.

 The `Downsample Method` drop-down menu allows the user to choose between two different methods to down-sampling the data: 'Chebyshev Filter` or `Median Slide`.